horsing/multiple/README.md

 ## Overview

-Multiple is an open-source command line tool, which can read input and separate into multiple sub taks to accerlerate large scale jobs.
+Multiple is an open-source command line tool, which can read input and separate into multiple subtasks to accelerate large scale jobs' execution.

 ## Partners and Users